 The AVMA recently developed a new policy regarding emotional support animals (ESAs).
 This is an interesting and important topic not only because of the countless fraudulent cases appearing in the news, but also because, as an AVMA extern, I got to research it and help set the groundwork for future AVMA projects regarding ESAs.

 A simple search of “emotional support animals” will turn up countless links to either certify one’s pet as an ESA or to several different news articles stating how much trouble fake ESAs are causing businesses, airlines, and the public.
 While most people aren’t maliciously certifying their pet as an ESA, there are some serious repercussions, most of which are at the expense of people with disabilities.
-My job was to look up as much as I could about service animals and ESAs and, with the guidance of the Animal Welfare Department, determine what steps could be taken to best remedy this situation.
+My job was to look up as much as I could about service animals and ESAs and, with the guidance of the Animal Welfare Division, determine what steps could be taken to best remedy this situation.

 One of my first tasks was to differentiate between a service animal and an ESA and determine under what circumstances each are legally protected.
 The Americans with Disabilities Act (ADA) defines service animals as any dog (miniature horses have been added as a specific provision) that assists a person with a mental or physical disability by performing specific disability-related tasks.
 Service animals are allowed to go into any public space with that person, without any pet-related fees, as long as the dog doesn’t disrupt the nature of business and is housebroken.
 An ESA is any type of animal that assists mental or emotional disorders through companionship.
 ESAs are allowed to accompany their owner under the Fair Housing Act and Air Carrier Access Act without any pet-related fees.